$\bar{B}_{s,d}^{0} \to J/\psi \mu^{+}\mu^{-}$ Decays in QCD Factorization: Numerical results and discussions

 \subsection{Branching ratios and dimuon invariant mass distributions}

 Using the inputs presented in the previous subsection, our numerical results for the partial decay branching ratios $\mathcal{B}(\bar{B}_{s,d}^{0} \to J/\psi \mu^{+}\mu^{-})$, integrated over the dimuon invariant mass squared $q^2$ from $1\,\mathrm{GeV}^2$ to $(m_{B_{s,d}}-m_{J/\psi})^2$, for both the exponential and the three distinct models listed in table~\ref{tab:model_parameters} for the leading-twist $B$-meson LCDA are collected in tables~\ref{tab:BRBs} and \ref{tab:BRBd}.
-Here we have distinguished the case where only the twist-2 $J/\psi$-meson LCDAs are considered ($\mathcal{B}_{\text{twist-2}}$) and the case with both the twist-2 and twist-3 $J/\psi$-meson LCDAs taken into account ($\mathcal{B}$).
+The theoretical uncertainties of the NLO predictions are separated into three parts.
+The first error shown results from the uncertainties of the input parameters listed in table~\ref{tab:inputparameters}, namely, the meson masses and lifetimes, the decay constants, the CKM matrix elements, and the charm-quark mass $m_c$, added in quadrature.
+The second error corresponds to the uncertainty due to the first inverse moment of the $B$-meson LCDA $\lambda_{B_q,+}$, and the last one refers to the variation of the renormalization scale $\mu_b$ from $\mu_b/2$ to $2\mu_b$.
+Here we have also distinguished the case where only the twist-2 $J/\psi$-meson LCDAs are considered ($\mathcal{B}_{\text{twist-2}}$) and the case with both the twist-2 and twist-3 $J/\psi$-meson LCDAs considered ($\mathcal{B}$).
 These two cases are further divided according to whether the hard-scattering kernels are calculated at the LO or at the NLO in $\alpha_s$.
 Based on these numerical results, we can make the following key observations: \begin{itemize} \item The predicted partial decay branching ratios show a profound sensitivity to the modellings of the leading-twist $B$-meson LCDA, especially at the NLO in $\alpha_s$.
 As noted previously, this is because the leading-twist $B$-meson LCDA enters the decay amplitudes through its convolutions with the $\omega$-dependent hard-scattering kernels $T_{i,a,\mathrm{t2}(\mathrm{t3})}(q^2, \omega, u)$ at the NLO in $\alpha_s$ (cf. eqs.~\eqref{eq:AikernelsNLO}--\eqref{eq:TNLO}), but only through the $q^2$-dependent first-inverse moment $\lambda_{B_{q},+}^{-1}(q^2)$ at the LO in $\alpha_s$ (cf. eq.~\eqref{eq:ALO}).

 \item Contributions from the twist-3 $J/\psi$-meson LCDAs are also quite significant, making the LO predictions for $\mathcal{B}(\bar{B}_{s,d}^{0} \to J/\psi\mu^{+}\mu^{-})|_{q^2 \geq 1\,\mathrm{GeV}^2}$ enhanced by about one order of magnitude compared to those obtained with only the leading-twist $J/\psi$-meson LCDAs considered.
 This is because, at the LO and leading-twist approximations, only the projector for a longitudinally polarized $J/\psi$ meson gives a non-vanishing contribution, while the projector for a transversely polarized $J/\psi$ meson gives no contribution.
 At the twist-3 level, however, the transverse projectors provide non-vanishing contributions to both the parity-violating and parity-conserving form factors (cf. eq.~\eqref{eq:TLO}).
 At the NLO in $\alpha_s$, on the other hand, such an enhancement is not too obvious, because the leading-twist projector for a transversely polarized $J/\psi$ meson starts to provide non-vanishing contributions (cf. eqs.~\eqref{eq:AikernelsNLO}--\eqref{eq:TNLO}).